cheetosysst/grandis/README.md

 # Grandis

 Grandis is a minimal static site generator template.
-It provides routing support, [kitajs/html](https://github.com/kitajs/html) powered JSX and rendering support, and that's it.
+It provides routing support, with [kitajs/html](https://github.com/kitajs/html) powered JSX rendering.

 Grandis uses Bun's file API for loading file, so it doesn't work on other runtime.